satriahrh/mig/README.md

 ### Goals of this fork

-This is a fork of https://github.com/pressly/goose with some major reworks to the project structure, many necessary bug fixes and general improvements to better suit the Go abcweb framework https://github.com/nullbio/abcweb -- although feel free to use this migration tool as a standalone or in your own projects even if you do not use abcweb.
+This is a heavily restructured and rewritten fork of https://github.com/pressly/goose which includes many necessary bug fixes and general improvements to better suit the Go abcweb framework https://github.com/nullbio/abcweb -- although feel free to use this migration tool as a standalone or in your own projects even if you do not use abcweb, it by no means requires it.

 # Install